 “It was a long journey,” she said.
 “The staff dedicated a lot of time and effort beyond what they had to do toward showing me how to be a student and overcome obstacles.”

 Brown had two more children while she was attending Cuyamaca, and dropped out of school after their births.
 Even when she was no longer attending college, staff members at Cuyamaca still checked in on her.

 “When I quit, they came after me,” Brown said.
 “They wanted me to know that they supported me and they never gave up.
 They told me, ‘Don’t give up.
 Come back.
 You’re worth it.’”

-Brown attended Cuyamaca with the help of Board of Governors (BOG) Fee Waivers and will receive a State University Grant that will cover her tuition at San Diego State.
+Brown attended Cuyamaca with the California College Promise Grant (Formerly known as Board of Governors (BOG) Fee Waiver) and will receive a State University Grant that will cover her tuition at San Diego State.
 Money continues to be very tight, she said, but if luck and determination were measured in dollars, Brown would be rich.

 Since that fateful meeting in the Cuyamaca counseling office, Brown has been telling everyone who will listen about the benefits of the new ADT program.
 She had an associate’s degree that can never be taken away.
 Brown said she’s writing a book about her experiences and her goal is to graduate from law school and become a family law attorney.
 Her sociology degrees will go a long way in supporting that goal.